seqcode/chexalign/README.md

   * --__ctrlCONDNAME-REPNAME__ \<file\>: Optional arguments.
 Defines a file containing reads from a control experiment.
 Replace CONDNAME and REPNAME with appropriate labels to match a signal experiment (i.e. to tell ChExMix which condition/replicate this is a control for).
 If you leave out a REPNAME, this file will be used as a control for all replicates of CONDNAME.
   * --__format__ \<SAM/BAM/BED/IDX\>: Format of data files.
 All files must be the same format if specifying experiments on the command line.
 Supported formats are SAM/BAM, BED, and IDX index files.

-Instead of using the above options to specify each and every ChIP-seq data file on the command-line, you can instead use a design file:
+Instead of using the above options to specify each and every ChIP-exo data file on the command-line, you can instead use a design file:

   * --__design__ \<file\>: A file that specifies the data files and their condition/replicate relationships.
 See [here](http://lugh.bmb.psu.edu/software/multigps/example.design) for an example design file.
 The file should be formatted to contain the following pieces of information for each data file, in this order and tab-separated: